nyein2001-dev/ArtStream/README.md

 ## Contributing

 Feel free to submit issues, pull requests, or feature requests.
-We welcome all contributions to improve ShopGuard.
+We welcome all contributions to improve **ArtStream**.

 ---

-Happy Weather Tracking with SkySnap!
+Thank you for visiting **ArtStream**!
+Enjoy discovering and sharing amazing art.